AstroWa3l/cardano-doc/README.md

 # cardano-doc
-Tool for SPOs to check vitals of their pool
+Tool for SPOs to check their pool's vital signs 🩺